ukitgroup/mass-labeling/docs/cli/export.md

 #### Output file description

-The output json-file consists of array of `item`.
-Each of each satisfies the following format:
+The output json-file contains the array of items.
+Each item satisfies the following format:

 ```
 item{